MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 1. Select **Add connection** to create a new connection.
 Choose from the drop-down menu what type of connection you want to create.

-1. In the **Set up connection** pane provide the required details.
+1. In the **Set up connection** pane, provide the required details.
    1. The **Display name** and the type of the connection describe a connection.
-We recommend choosing a name which explains the purpose and target of this connection.
+We recommend choosing a name that explains the purpose and target of this connection.
    1. The exact fields depend on what service you are connecting to.
 You can learn about details of a specific connection type in the article about the target service.

 1. To create the connection, select **Save**.